Skip to content

 The iconic Blairsden Estate in Peapack, New Jersey is one of the best examples of Beaux Arts architecture in the United States.
 The Mr. Local History Project honors this estate and its grand history with a limited edition wooden keepsake.
 Learn more on how to get one.

-The Historical Society of the Somerset Hills is a local history organization that has followed the history of Blairsden and states that Blairden is “the most searched history topic on their website” .
-Some of the best storytellers of Blairsden’s history are W. Barry Thomson and John Charles Smith, two residents who’ve had direct involvement with Blairsden over the years.
-Mr. Thomson actually was raised on the Blairsden
+The Historical Society of the Somerset Hills is a local history organization that has followed the history of Blairsden and states that Blairden is “the most searched history topic on their website.”
+Some of the best storytellers of Blairsden’s history are W. Barry Thomson and John Charles Smith are two residents directly involved with Blairsden over the years.
+Mr. Thomson was raised on the Blairsden.

 The Peapack Gladstone Blairsden estate- Mr. Local History #mrlocalhistory

-John Smith, a former Trustee at the local historical society has been involved with landscape architecture on the property for some of the previous owners.
-John, being a history buff also created a early 1930’s reconstruction of all of the estate properties in a beautiful period map.
+John Smith, a former Trustee at the local historical society, has been involved with landscape architecture on the property for some of the previous owners.
+John, being a history buff, also created an early 1930s reconstruction of all of the estate properties in a beautiful period map.

 A small cutout of John Charles Smith's historic rendering of the Estates of the early 20th century in the Somerset Hills

-A small cutout of John Charles Smith’s historic rendering of the Estates of the early 20th century in the Somerset Hills.
+A small cutout of John Charles Smith’s historical rendering of the Estates of the early 20th century in the Somerset Hills.

 Mansion in May – Artists and Designers Profiles

 Over 60 artists and designers participate in the 2014 Mansion in May.
-Each room covering two floors and exterior spaces are used for the designers and artists to express their crafts using Blairsden as the backdrop.
+Each room covers two floors, and exterior spaces are used for the designers and artists to express their crafts using Blairsden as the backdrop.
 Listen to the experiences of two of the MIM participants below:

 Artist Andrew Tedesco shows how he ties modern with a historic flare to decorate the entrance ceiling at Blairsden.
-As with all exhibits at the Mansion in May, if the owner decides they don’t want the decorations, then they come down and are removed forever.
-And see Andrews website for more stunning art examples at www.andrewtedesco.com
+As with all exhibits at the Mansion in May, if the owner decides they don’t want the decorations, they come down and are removed forever.
+See Andrew’s website for more stunning art examples at www.andrewtedesco.com

 View from the Blairsden terrace looking south towards Pluckemin.